k-xvin/kxvin/src/content/notes/Liber Indigo.md

 I went in thinking it was a book about novel interface design, and ended up with a new perspective on the nature of reality.

-> [!warning]
+> [!warning] Draft
-> This note is a work in progress
+> This note is content complete, but still needs some formatting work

 # Liber Indigo: The Affordances of Magic
-Book by Justin C. Kirkwood.
+Book by [Justin C. Kirkwood](undefined).
 Get it here! https://www.justinckirkwood.net/liber-indigo Accompanying YouTube content! https://youtu.be/pGpBQgZ5IsI?si=KzvPyv_j5lf8m0bP

 ![66.png](/content/attachments/66.png)
 *SAGE MOON - Acceptance (green water) + Revelation (indigo spirit) - Contemplation, Meditation, Reflection, Rumination*
+# Takeaway
+There's more to existence and reality than we can physically perceive.
+Rather, it's more fun to a live a life believing this than it is to limit yourself only to materialist rationalism (all things are explained by physical processes and interactions).
+Why rationalize away coincidences when you can play with and link them together?

+Things to look into
+* Metaphors We Live By
+* Microsoft Bob
+* Zooming User Interface of Pad++
+* Canon Cat with "Leap Key" navigation
-# Notes on the Book
+# Notes
 # Interface
 ## Rotating the Cube
-Kirkwood primes us to begin to "rotate the cube" of how we typically perceive the world around us.
+Kirkwood asks us to begin to "rotate the cube" of how we typically perceive the world around us.
+View things from a different angle.

-* affordances - things environments and objects provide that let us do things.
+**Affordances** - things environments and objects provide that let us do things
 * \[thing] affords \[action]
-* ex. \[metaphors] afford \[understandings]
+* \[metaphors] afford \[understandings]

-	* Look into *Metaphors We Live By*
+Look into *Metaphors We Live By*
 * Metaphors shape how we perceive concepts and consequently, the actions we take
 	* ex.
 Team-building as "building a bridge" (emphasizes structure) vs "cultivating a garden" (emphasizes collaborative growth)
 ## The Vital Remainder
-* "Hierarchy is the official metaphysic of the computer world.
+> "Hierarchy is the official metaphysic of the computer world.
 Today's hierarchical computer tools impose hierarchy where it may not exist; they can model the hierarchical aspects of the world but not the **vital remainder**.
 They teach beginners that it's the necessary structure of computers and the universe" - Ted Nelson (Kirkwood 8-9)

+Kirkwood asks us to consider and remember "the vital remainder": the aspects of things that are hidden and not accounted for within the equations of our most common interfaces, affordances, and metaphors.

-* WIMP - Windows, Icons, Menus, Pointers
+WIMP - Windows, Icons, Menus, Pointers
-	* The design that have entrenched itself in computer interfaces
-* Non-WIMP examples to look into
+* The design that have entrenched itself in computer interfaces Non-WIMP examples to look into
 * Microsoft Bob
 * Zooming User Interface of Pad++
 * Canon Cat with "Leap Key" navigation
-* Kirkwood asks us to consider and remember "the vital remainder": the aspects of things that are hidden and not accounted for within the equations of our most common interfaces, affordances, and metaphors.
 ## Ambient Assumptions
 * Kirkwood highlights the perceptions of the world that we take for granted; our "ambient assumptions"
 * Ontological materialism - Physical objects and matter constitute all of reality and the processes in it.
 Matter creates consciousness.